-- 11. Fit the two grub screws in the connecting plate with locking adhesive.
-This will lock the distance tube in position.
-Make sure that the holes in the lower part of extrusion/joining sleeve are aligned and tighten the screws firmly. - 12.
+- 11. Connect the same way as previous joins but use the long connector this time.
+Push the short distance tube in approximately 50 mm (2"), leaving space for the bearing plug halves, see below. - 12.
 Snap on the sail feeder connector and put the sail feeder in position.
 Secure with the screw and tighten moderately.

 13. Fit the halyard swivel from the top and slide it down until it stops on top of the sail feeder.
 Then fit the top guard and push it into the top luff extrusion until it stops.
-Secure it with the four pre-fitted screws.
+Secure it with the two pre-fitted screws.
 Tighten the screws until they bottom, but do not over-tighten.